 Approve the work order

 SCS generates a work order describing the audit scope and costs.
-Your approval sets the process in motion.
+Your signature on the work order indicates your approval and sets the audit process in motion.

 Complete a self-assessment

-The independent SCS assessor reviews the audit report and CAP, then makes the certification decision.
-If certification is granted, you are issued a formal certificate, along with the SCS Kingfisher certification mark and logo use guidelines.
+All nonconformities must be closed before certification can be approved.
+If certification is achieved, you are issued a formal certificate, along with the SCS Kingfisher certification mark and logo use guidelines.

 What is Sustainably Grown’s approach to sustainability?